Suitable Spaces for Shape Optimization: Optimization in shape spaces

-Here $J_\text{surf}(\Omega)$ denotes parts of the objective function leading to surface shape derivative expressions, e.g., perimeter regularizations, and is incorporated as Neumann boundary condition.
+Here $J_\text{surf}(\Omega)$ denotes parts of the objective function leading to surface shape derivative expressions, e.g., perimeter regularizations, and is incorporated as Neumann boundary condition \begin{rrev}in equation (\ref{deformatio_equation})\end{rrev}.
 Parts of the objective function leading to volume shape derivative expressions are denoted by $J_\text{vol}(\Omega)$.
-The elliptic operator $a(\cdot,\cdot)$ can be chosen, e.g., as the weak form of the linear elasticity equation.
-In this case, it is used as both, an inner product and a mesh deformation, leading to only one linear system which has to be solved.
-However, note that from a theoretical point of view the volume and surface shape derivative formulations have to be equal to each other for all test functions.
-In order to avoid a discretization error (cf.~\cite{schulz2015Steklov}), $DJ_\text{vol}[V]$ is assembled only for test functions $V$ whose support includes $\Gamma$, i.e.,

-We call (\ref{deformatio_equation}) the \emph{deformation equation}.
-In contrast to Figure \ref{figure_algorithm_boundary}, which gives the complete optimization algorithm in the case of surface shape derivative expressions, Figure \ref{figure_algorithm_domain} summarizes the entire optimization algorithm in the setting of the Steklov-Poincar\'{e} metric and, thus, in the case of volume shape derivative expressions.
-As in the surface shape derivative case this method boils down to a steepest descent method by omitting the computation of the BFGS-update.
-For more details about this approach and in particular the implementation details we refer to \cite{schulz2015Steklov,SiebenbornWelker_skin}.
+The \kathrin{bilinear form} $a(\cdot,\cdot)$ can be chosen, e.g., as the weak form of the linear elasticity equation. \begin{rrev}More details can be found below, in the paragraph about the comparison of Algorithm \ref{Algo:Gradient_g1} and Algorithm \ref{Algo:Gradient}.\end{rrev}

 \begin{remark} Note that it is not ensured that $U\in H^1_0(X,\mathbb{R}^d)$ is $\mathcal{C}^\infty$.
 Thus, $h=S^{pr}r=(\gamma_0 U)^\top n$ is not necessarily an element of $T_{\Gamma}B_e$.
 However, under special assumptions depending on the coefficients of a second-order partial differential operator and the right-hand side of a PDE, a weak solution $U$ which is at least $H^1_0$-regular is $\mathcal{C}^\infty$ (cf.~\cite[Section~6.3, Theorem~6]{Evan}). \end{remark}